 (Much less commonly used, but never-the- less very important) Other drugs include

 Just as in human arthritis, a large number of “joint supplements” are available.
-The most commonly used of these contain Chondroitin and Glucosamine.
+The most commonly used of these contain Chondroitin and Glucosamine, and increasingly also Omega3 fatty acids.
 These molecules form some of the basic building blocks of cartilage and joint fluid.
 The theory is that providing the body with more than enough basic building blocks will ensure cartilage and joint fluid will always be maintained as good condition as possible.

 Green lipped mussel extract has also been reported as beneficial in joint mobility and is available as a supplement or even already added to food